ICAMS/Kanapy/README.md

 (knpy) $ python -m pip install .
 ```

-This will make the new version available in your knpy-environment.
+This will make the new version available in your *knpy*-environment.
 If your Kanapy installation has been setup for textures (MTEX module), this feature will not be affected by such updates.
 This update routine is also valid for global installations as system administrator.

 # Examples
 Kanapy comes with several examples in form of Python scripts and Juypter notebooks.
-If you want to create a local copy of the kanapy/examples directory, please run the command
+If you want to create a local copy of the kanapy/examples directory within the current working directory (cwd), please run the command

 ```
 (knpy) $ kanapy copyExamples